Lester pounded as Garneau, Piscotty HR, A’s rout Cubs 11-4

+CHICAGO (AP) — A night after their late rally fell just short, the Oakland Athletics started quickly and took their frustration out on Jon Lester.

-CHICAGO (AP) — Cubs lefty Jon Lester was tagged for a career high-tying 11 runs in only four innings, with Dustin Garneau and Stephen Piscotty hitting three-run homers that led the Oakland Athletics over Chicago 11-4 Tuesday night.
+Lester was tagged for a career high-tying 11 runs in only four innings, with Dustin Garneau and Stephen Piscotty hitting three-run homers that led the A’s over the Chicago Cubs 11-4 Tuesday night.

+Lester (9-8) was roughed up for the second straight start.
+He allowed 11 runs — 10 of them earned — on 10 hits and three walks to match the worst outing of his 14-year career on July 22, 2012, when he was with Boston and faced Toronto.

+“What happened is I gave up 11 runs,” Lester said.
+“I’m pretty much the weakest link in the rotation right now and I’ve got to figure out a way to right that ship.
+Our rotation as pitched well, except for me if you look at the last few games.”

 Garneau’s drive to the back row of the bleachers in left field was the big blow in an eight-run, second-inning burst.
-The A’s went on to their seventh win in nine games.
+The A’s went on to their seventh win in nine games and remained one-half game behind Tampa Bay for the second AL wild card.

+“I don’t know that he has had an inning like that probably before in his career,” said A’s manager Bob Melvin, whose team lost 6-5 in the series opener on Monday.
+“We made him work, drew some walks, got some big hits and obviously Garneau’s home run gave us some distance.
+It was pretty impressive.”

+Anderson was staked to a big early lead thanks to residual energy in the A’s bats.

+Oakland trailed 6-2 on Monday before homers by Marcus Semien and Nick Martini narrowed it to 6-5.
+Semien then flied out the warning track to end that game, coming up just short in his bid for a third homer on the night.

+“I think even though we lost last night, the way we finished that game, it 100% carried over to today,” Piscotty said.
+“It was great to see that roll over, and we’ve got a big one tomorrow.
+We want to win the series.”

-Kris Bryant homered as the NL Central-leading Cubs had their four-game winning streak end.
+Kris Bryant homered as the NL Central-leading Cubs had their four-game winning streak end in a drubbing that took only 2 hours, 37 minutes.

-Lester (9-8) was roughed up for the second straight start.
-He allowed 11 runs — 10 of them earned — on 10 hits and three walks to match the worst outing of his career on July 22, 2012, when he was with Boston and faced Toronto.
+“That was a pretty fast butt-kicking right there,” manager Joe Maddon said.
+“Jonny just had a bad day.”

 Cubs catcher Taylor Davis pitched a scoreless ninth.
 Oakland loaded the bases with three singles and none out, but didn’t get a run.
 Davis had entered the game behind the plate in the fifth when starting catcher Victor Caratini replaced Anthony Rizzo at first base.